IIIF/website/source/event/2022/cambridge/annual_conference_travel_scholarship.md

 - A current resume or CV

-The application deadline is Friday, April 1, 2022.
+The application deadline is Tuesday, April 5, 2022.

-Applicants will be notified by Friday, April 15, 2022.
+Applicants will be notified by Tuesday, April 19, 2022.

 If you have any questions, please contact <staff@iiif.io>